bdastur/notes/aws/readmev2_1.md

   by CNAME.

 **Name Server (NS)**
+* A NS record specifies the authoritative DNS server for the domain.
+NS record helps point to where your internet appln can find the IP address for a domain name.
+  The look like ns1.examplehostingprovider.com, ns2.examplehostingprovider.com
 * Used by TLD servers to direct traffic to the DNS server that contains the authoritative DNS record.